mwirt/sincerely2/README.md

 A boilerplate with the setup I prefer when starting a new [Jekyll](https://jekyllrb.com/) site.

-Includes jQuery 3.3.1, Bootstrap 4, Google webfont loader.
+Includes jQuery 3.3.1, Bootstrap 4, Google/Typekit webfont loader, Font Awesome 5 svg/js.

 ## Site variables of note
 **In _config.yml**